stakeme-team/story-validators-race/tasks/task4/README.md

 - Create a validator wallet, if not already created
 - Provide the address of the wallet in Cosmos and EVM format
 - Sign this wallet with the message “story-validators-race task4” and send the signature
+- You must have a validator node running and synchronized with the blockchain

 You can use the web3 (Python) library to sign the message: